enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 - **Views (in a REST context)**: Represented by the Routers, which expose the RESTful API endpoints.
 They are solely responsible for receiving HTTP requests, delegating tasks to services, and returning HTTP responses.
 They do not contain business logic.
 - **Controllers**: Embodied by the Services layer, which encapsulates the core business logic.
 These services process requests, interact with repositories for data persistence, and orchestrate complex workflows.

-This structure contrasts with frameworks like Spring Boot, which explicitly enforce MVC with annotations and predefined component types.
+This structure contrasts with frameworks like **Spring Boot**, which explicitly enforce MVC with annotations and predefined component types.
 Spring Boot's clear conventions and robust ecosystem provide a strong guiding hand for developers, ensuring consistent project layouts and simplifying dependency management.
 While FastAPI offers more flexibility and is less opinionated about project structure, the project deliberately adopted an MVC-inspired separation to achieve similar benefits regarding clarity and maintainability.
 The recommendations from the FastAPI documentation regarding "Bigger Applications" were leveraged to establish a scalable and organized codebase.

 ### Project-Root Structure